enthdegree/mt8113/boot0.md

-# Some information about the boot0 partition's file format
+# Some information about the boot0 partition's format

 The boot0 partition contains several distinct and nested data containers.
 The integrity of this data is checked by the brom.